tonyatoms/MPDC_site/content/en/board.md

 All that said, it is entirely possible to have curated development that supports existing residents and builds on our neighborhood's strengths.
 We can move forward on affordable housing.
 We can work with businesses to bring opportunities for work and play commensurate with the skills and desires of our residents, without sacrificing the character and affordability of the neighborhood.

 Shaping the future of our neighborhood in this way is something I very much want to be a part of.
-Thank you for your consideration.

-Sincerely,
-Kate Eakin

 ## John Kugler

-I am nominating myself (John Kugler) to be on the McKinley Park Development Council.

 We have lived at 3701 S. Winchester for 23 years, consequently seeing and being part of many changes in our neighborhood.
 Husband of Emi Yamamoto, we raised 4 boys together who all attended Greene ES, Evergreen Middle ES and Juarez HS.
 Starting with Twinkle Star Gymnastics, our family participated in sports at McKinley Park Field House.
 I say this to validate my involvement in our neighborhood in everyday life needs and services, which also includes my civic service on the Greene ES LSC and Judge of Election in my Precinct.

 The reason I would like to be involved with the council is my concern that unchecked development will disenfranchise middleclass families and push out mom and pop businesses.